 The viewers initially interact with the installation by moving around, which triggers binaural audio feedback that also changes the saturation of the image.
 When the viewer presses the button a humorous AI (heavily inspired by Glados from Portal2) talks down on the stupidity of humans and how they are unaware of the data they create unconsciously.
 Printer prints out a receipt of data the viewer has created, which can also be seen on the lower left part of the screen.
 When there isn’t anyone interacting with the installation, the screen switches to a photo slideshow of all the people who pressed the button and provided the installation their visual and location based data.

 For my graduation project I wanted to design and produce an interactive installation because I wanted to exceed the limits of what is expected from the Interaction Design major.
-I see myself working in the entertainment industry creating magical experiences in public settings.
 I was inspired by behavioural economics while working on this project.
 Thinking about how we generate data just by existing in a certain place.
 We can check our browser history but what if we could do the same in a physical environment?
 This project focuses on how we leave digital trails in physical spaces.
 Unconscious Data is built in Touchdesigner and uses Arduino for some of the interactive components.

 Surveillance was a topic I wanted to tackle with my project without being too direct about it.
 When visitors press the button, the installation captures the data they create just by being in the space (motion, coordinates and audio levels).
 In addition to printing out this information on a personalized receipt, the installation also captures a photo of the viewers in real time - which is then added to the slideshow of all the people who has pressed the button before and gone through the same process.
 I was interested in questioning how our data can be so easily generated, collected and disposed.